lavajuno/afskmodem/README.md

 #### Parameters:
 > digitalModulationType: (digitalModulationType) Type of digital modulation to listen for.

-> amplitudeStartThreshold: (int) Amplitude to detect start of training block
+> amplitudeStartThreshold: (int, 0-32768) Amplitude to detect start of training block

-> amplitudeEndThreshold: (int) Amplitude to detect end of data
+> amplitudeEndThreshold: (int, 0-32768) Amplitude to detect end of data

-> recordingStartThreshold: (int) Amplitude to start auto-recording
+> recordingStartThreshold: (int, 0-32768) Amplitude to start auto-recording

-> recordingEndThreshold: (int) Amplitude to stop auto-recording
+> recordingEndThreshold: (int, 0-32768) Amplitude to stop auto-recording

-> amplifierDeadzone: (int) Deadzone for amplification function
+> amplifierDeadzone: (int, 0-32768) Deadzone for amplification function

-> inputFramesPerBlock: (int) Input buffer size
 #### Functions:
 ##### rx():
 ###### Parameters: